DESCRIPTION OF THE COUNTY SEAL

 SHIP, BAY, MORRO ROCK

-The Seal has been designed into a circle to depict early San Luis Obispo County History.
+Adopted in 1973, the County seal has been designed into a circle to depict early San Luis Obispo County History.

 In 1542, the Viceroy of Mexico, Don Antonio de Mendoza, dispatched an expedition under Juan Rodriguez Cabrillo, a Portuguese navigator, to explore the coast of California.
 Sailing northward, he entered the Bay of San Luis Obispo which he called the Bay of Todos Santos, or All-Saints Bay.
 This was in the summer of 1542.